knuckleswtf/scribe/docs/config.md

 When generating example requests, this package uses fzanninoto/faker to generate random values.
 If you would like the package to generate the same example values for parameters on each run, set this to any number (eg. 1234).
 (Note: alternatively, you can set example values for parameters when [documenting them.](documenting.html#specifying-request-parameters))

 ## `routeMatcher`
 The route matcher class provides the algorithm that determines what routes should be documented.
-The default matcher used is the included `\Mpociot\ApiDoc\Matching\RouteMatcher::class`, and you can provide your own custom implementation if you wish to programmatically change the algorithm.
+The default matcher used is the included `\Knuckles\Scribe\Matching\RouteMatcher::class`, and you can provide your own custom implementation if you wish to programmatically change the algorithm.
 The provided matcher must be an instance of the `RouteMatcherInterface`.

 ## `fractal`
 This section only applies if you're using [Transformers]() for your API, and documenting responses with `@transformer` and `@transformerCollection`.
 Here, you configure how responses are transformed.